Brigitte Klump: Hunger strike in support of East German Sportsmen and women

 The East German leadership was always sensitive to the international prestige of the state, and sporting success played an important part in enhancing the regime's international standing in its own eyes.
 The country's sportsmen and women enjoyed international travel privileges that were denied to their fellow citizens, and as a result of which a number escaped to the west, over the years while competing abroad.
-Where successful escapes resulted in divided families, the Party Central Committee was particularly obstinate in resisting pressure to enable the families of escaped sports celebrities to join them in the west.
+Where successful escapes resulted in divided families, the Party Central Committee was particularly obstinate in resisting pressure to enable the families of escaped sports celebrities to join them in the West.
 In 1984 Brigitte Klump mobilised a hunger strike which was joined by athletes and then also by many high school students.
 The ensuing media storm persuaded Egon Krenz, at that time the Politburo member responsible for sports politics, to lift the travel ban on the split families of the escaped sportsmen and women.

 After reunification in 1990 the lawyer who had negotiated the "Häftlingsfreikauf" releases on behalf of the East German government, Wolfgang Vogel, wrote to Brigitte Klump a letter, dated 13 November 1991, apologizing that he had not been permitted to co-operate with her ("dass sie unter den damaligen Verhältnissen nicht kooperieren durften") under the structures in place before 1990.
 He also stressed that he had not himself had any involvement in the releases secured as a result of her United Nations applications.
 The East German authorities had been influenced by a strong fear of any diminution in the country's reputation internationally.
 It was from Vogel that the figure of 4,000 came, as the number of East German citizens who had been released without any of the financial incentives involved in "Häftlingsfreikauf", because they had appeared on Brigitte Klump's lists for submission to the international body.
-In cases where the Stasi petitioned against releases of victims on Klump's list, a telegramme from Klump to the East German legal authorities could be followed by authorization of their release to the west within fourteen days.
+In cases where the Stasi petitioned against release of victims on Klump's list, a telegramme from Klump to the East German legal authorities could be followed by authorization of their release to the west within fourteen days.
 The country's senior legal officers were generally keen to avoid United Nations appearances.
-As soon as a fresh application with a new list of prisoner release application had been lodged with the UN authorities at Geneva, the authorities in East Germany usually released those listed without waiting for the matter to proceed to a hearing.
+As soon as a fresh application with a new list of prisoner release applications had been lodged with the UN authorities in Geneva, the authorities in East Germany usually released those listed without waiting for the matter to proceed to a hearing.